Michael Scheuer: 2016 endorsement of Donald Trump

 According to Spencer Ackerman in The Daily Beast: "In December, [2019] [Scheuer] endorsed the increasingly violent QAnon conspiracy movement, which the FBI has called a potential wellspring of domestic terrorism.
 Those who deny QAnon’s unhinged hallucinations are, to Scheuer, 'coup-ists [and] insurrectionists.'
 Last month, Scheuer claimed vindication against critics when Trump seemed to acknowledge QAnon.
 Scheuer has long been comfortable with violence."
 Ackerman continued:

 "Scheuer blogged that “those who do not believe QAnon will be mighty surprised.”
 It made him the senior-most former intelligence official to embrace a social media-born cult that portrays Trump’s political enemies as a pedophile conspiracy.
 “There is so much accuracy, and well-proven accuracy,” he wrote of a theory holding John F. Kennedy Jr. is alive and secret indictments will soon imprison Obama and others at Guantanamo.

-Scheuer referred to Kyle Rittenhouse, a 17-year-old who was charged with murder and assault for shooting three people, two of them fatally,(though later acquitted on the basis of self-defense, and it was later made clear that the three assailants in question all had prior criminal convictions) during the 2020 George Floyd protests in Kenosha, Wisconsin, as a “young hero”, hoping that “Rittenhouse’s necessary, patriotic, and constitutional actions will power the formation of militias across the United States.”
+Scheuer referred to Kyle Rittenhouse, a 17-year-old who was charged with murder and assault for shooting three people, two of them fatally,(though later acquitted on the basis of self-defense) during the 2020 George Floyd protests in Kenosha, Wisconsin, as a “young hero”, hoping that “Rittenhouse’s necessary, patriotic, and constitutional actions will power the formation of militias across the United States.”
 In July 2020, he wrote that “loyal Americans know their domestic enemies, as well as their locations, in detail, and will be able to act swiftly to eliminate them and the threat they pose.”
 Rittenhouse claimed self defense and was ultimately acquitted of all criminal charges.